ehawk823/ehawk823.github.io/_posts/2015-09-20-learning-to-code.markdown

 ![Languages]({{ ehawk823.github.io }}/assets/bootcamps.jpg)

-The following site offers an even more detailed breakdown of many of the bootcamps options that are available -
+The following site offers an even more detailed breakdown of many of the bootcamps that are available across the US -

 [Coding Bootcamps Compared](http://www.skilledup.com/articles/the-ultimate-guide-to-coding-bootcamps-the-exhaustive-list)